 People’s hair is entirely different.
-While some people crave hard water to get the most out of their hair, others have just about had enough of this water type and are in need of something that can help them deal with their thinning strands.
+While some people crave hard water to get the most out of their hair, others have just about had enough of this water type and require something that can help them deal with their thinning strands.
 That’s where a chelating shampoo comes into the picture.
 But before I get into what works for what and why let’s take a look at the effects of hard water on hair.

 You know that your hair does not do well in hard water areas if it feels disgusting.
 You know that feeling that you get after every wash.
 You have cleaned your scalp and added some massages to the routine, but after a few hours, you still feel dirty.
 It’s frustrating, and no, it’s not you, it’s probably the water.

 Does your hair feel clumpy at the roots?
 Well, this is another sign that your strands cannot stand hard water.
 Do you feel slimy and gross even after using a clarifying shampoo?
 Again, it is the water.
 How about frizzy ends?
 Do you have those ends that won’t act right no matter how much moisturizer you use on your hair?
 Is your hair experiencing both dryness and greasiness at the same time?
 I know how frustrating this can be.
 There were times I would wonder whether I should oil my hair or leave it be, especially when the flakiness began.

 If you have some or all of these symptoms, your hair is fighting against the effects of hard water.
 The striking thing is that about eighty percent of the people living in the US wash their hair with hard water.
 If this is the case with you, the main culprit is likely to be your shower head.
 Given that most people opt to shampoo their hair while they bathe, it is highly likely that you have been washing your head with minerals coming from your clogged shower system.
 And your washing machine may also be part of the problem.